Articuno-org/.github/profile/README.md

 Further more, other repositories are for random stuff during our development work.
 Feel free to check them if you like.

+# Contribution

+Articuno is being developed with the [interactions.py](https://github.com/interactions-py/library) Python library, an easy, simple, scalable and modular Python API wrapper for interactions.

+Pull Requests are welcomed.